Mohana-28-coder/ai-study-recommender/README.md

 #Conclusion
 This project demonstrates how AI and vector databases can be used to build intelligent recommendation systems for real-world applications like education.
+#Note
+This project demonstrates the concept of RAG and vector search.
+Due to environment limitations, a simplified implementation is used.